Partha104/Partha104_LinearRegression/README.md

 -matplotlib

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@Partha104] - feel free to contact me!